This article is part of the Ultimate Guide to Pregnancy.

 - Lie on your left side when sleeping

-- Bend, stretch, and rotate your feet several times per day.
-You can do this while standing or sitting up.
-The light exercises will help circulate blood.
+- Bend, stretch, and rotate your feet several times per day (while standing or sitting) to circulate blood through your body

-- Prevent constipation.
-Eat a high-fiber diet of fruits, vegetables, and whole grains
+- Prevent constipation by eating a high-fiber diet of fruits, vegetables, and whole grains

 - Avoid straining during bowel movements